 Mesquite Arena and The Mesquite Championship Rodeo

-Mesquite Arena is home to big-name events ranging from concerts to the Hip Hop Cowboys Spring Rodeo and Cowboys of Color.
+Mesquite Arena is home to big-name events ranging from concerts to the Hip Hop Cowboys Spring Rodeo.
 The crown jewel is the Mesquite Championship Rodeo, which runs each Saturday evening June through August.
-Get into the Shark Tank, a cage in the middle of the arena that gets you right in the thick of things (and up close and personal with the bulls) or treat yourself to tickets to the season-opening rodeo with a concert by Mark Chesnutt on June 1, 2019 or the closing concert with Clay Walker on August 24, 2019.
+Get into the Shark Tank, a cage in the middle of the arena that gets you right in the thick of things (and up close and personal with the bulls) or treat yourself to tickets to the season-opening rodeo with a concert.
+In 2019 we had Mark Chesnutt open on June 1st, and Clay Walker perform the closing concert on August 24.

 Devil’s Bowl Speedway

 From March until mid-October, Devil’s Bowl Speedway offers racing fans a chance to watch high-performance cars whip around its high-banked, half-mile loop.
 With 10,000 seats to offer, there are plenty of places to rest and take in the spectacle, or you can splurge on a Pit Pass to go into the middle of the track, meet drivers, and take pictures in the cars.

 Book into one of these five hotels and enjoy comfortable accommodations with a range of amenities.
 The City of Mesquite has over 1,300 hotel rooms at a variety of price points.

 The pet-friendly Hampton Inn and Suites is connected to the Mesquite Convention Center—an ideal location for weddings, parties, and conferences—and the closest hotel to the Mesquite Arena.